bootdotdev/blog/content/affiliates.md

 ###  Create content that potential users of Boot.dev want to read.

 For example, you could write blog posts that relate directly to what Boot.dev offers.
-“9 Ways to Teach Yourself to Code” would be a great article to write, and you could include a link to Boot.dev within one of the sections.
+"9 Ways to Teach Yourself to Code" would be a great article to write, and you could include a link to Boot.dev within one of the sections.

 ### Use relevant content you’ve created in the past.